lui-kelekolio/FollowMyLead-Re-designed-/README.md

 * I want to be selective in my dog search by filtering location of available of dogs in the doglist
 * I want to be able to leave feedback on the pup on the puppy profile page
-* I want to reset my password if I forget my password
 * I want to be able to review, edit and delete my profile upon registration and for future purposes(eg update photo or contact details)
 * I want to be able to view and leave feedback on the puppy's profile page
 * I want to be informed if declined